French ship Solitaire (1774): Career

 In 1776, Solitaire was under Chef d'Escadre Chartres as flagship of one of the three division of the Escadre d'évolution that year.
 In June, she collided with Terpsichore and both ships had to repair in Cadiz.

 In 1778, Solitaire was part of the Third Division of the Blue squadron in the fleet of Orvilliers, and took part in the Battle of Ushant on 27 July 1778 under Captain Briqueville.

 In 1779, she was part of a division under Louis Augustin de Monteclerc, also comprising the frigates Inconstante and Surveillante, and led an expedition to hunt down privateers.
 The division returned to Brest on 4 May 1779 with 400 prisoners.
 Later that year, Solitaire was attached to a squadron under Orvilliers.

-She took part in the Battle of Fort Royal on 29 avril 1781 under Cicé-Champion.
+She took part in the Battle of Fort Royal on 29 April 1781 under Cicé-Champion.

 Solitaire was part of a squadron that comprised Triton, Résolue, Nymphe, and the brig Speedy.
 The French squadron sailed on 24 November 1782 from Saint-Pierre, Martinique.

 After a dark night, Solitaire, Captain de Borda, found herself in the morning close to a squadron of eight British ships under the command of Rear-Admiral Sir Richard Hughes, which was on its way from Gibraltar.
 The English gave chase and Solitaire sailed to delay them and give the rest of the French squadron a chance to escape.

 At 12:30 and engagement developed between Solitaire and HMS Ruby.
 As another British vessel approached Solitaire had to strike.
 Speedy was captured in the same action, after a vigorous defence.
 In the action, her captain, Ribiers, was killed, together with a large part of her crew.
+Among the crew members taken prisoners was the young Swedish naval officer Johan Herman Schützercrantz, who would later become a rear admiral in Swedish service.